Credit card consolidation is just one form of debt consolidation. You can consolidate your credit card debt in one of three ways:

 If you go the balance transfer route, you would transfer the balances on each of your cards to a single, low- or no-interest card.
 You would then pay down the balance on the new card.

-If you choose debt management, the debt management firm would negotiate with your creditors for lower monthly payments and reduced interest.
+If you choose a debt management firm, they negotiate with your creditors for lower monthly payments and reduced interest.
 You would then make a single payment to the company, which would pay each of your creditors the agreed-upon monthly amount.

 How Does Debt Consolidation Affect Your Credit Score?